Marketing and sales may employ different tactics, but their goal should be singular: help the company sell its product.

 Sometimes, however, blocks can develop in the pipeline.
 They can be difficult to diagnose, and if sales and marketing don’t have a healthy relationship, things can devolve into pointing fingers instead of working together to find solutions.

-As we’ve discovered, it all comes down to alignment and communication.
+It all comes down to alignment and communication.

 We recorded a free-flowing conversation for the podcast, where we flipped the script and interviewed each other about everything from how to stay relevant in marketing to strategies for digging into tricky metrics.